 Last year, Fresno State went 2-6, ending on a five-game losing streak before the COVID-19 pandemic cut the season short.
 The Bulldogs played a schedule that included Pac-12 teams Arizona State and Oregon, and No. 14 Denver.

 But the ‘Dogs managed to rearrange their record books during the condensed season.
 In their game against Stetson last season, the Bulldogs scored 31 points — 21 goals and 10 assists.
 That is the fifth most in single-game points.
 The 21-goal performance by Fresno State is its third best in school history.

-Skalstad broke the program’s single-game goal record by scoring eight times, and Kisley had six assists.
+Skalstad broke the program’s single-game goal record by scoring eight times, and Kiszely had six assists.
 She’s the first Fresno State player since 2012 to have six assists in a game.
 Concheck describes them as a good tag-team.

-Concheck also said that she expects her five freshmen to play a key role this season, highlighting attacker Logann Edlredge to be a potential starter for the team.
+Concheck also said that she expects her five freshmen to play a key role this season, highlighting attacker Logann Eldredge to be a potential starter for the team.
 Concheck added that Sloane Skalstad will connect well with her sister Sydney.

 Senior Abbigayle Roberts said the team’s best feature is the chemistry, adding that the team’s close connections translates to a sisterhood off the field too.

 “We ride or die for each other.”
 Roberts said.
 “Anyone who comes to look at our team will see the level of respect we have, regardless if you play or not.”